andrew/ultimate-awesome/README.md

 - [awesome-ansible](https://github.com/ansible-community/awesome-ansible) - Awesome Ansible List.
 - [On-Chain-Investigations-Tools-List](https://github.com/OffcierCia/On-Chain-Investigations-Tools-List) - Here we discuss how one can investigate crypto hacks and security incidents, and collect all the possible tools and manuals!
 PRs are welcome!
 If any tool is missing - please open PR!.
 - [awesome-django](https://github.com/shahraizali/awesome-django) - The Best Django Resource, Awesome Django for mature packages.
+- [ai-creator-academy](https://github.com/Anil-matcha/ai-creator-academy) - Free, open-source curriculum for making money with generative AI image, video, and audio — for creators and agencies.
 - [awesome-baremetal](https://github.com/alexellis/awesome-baremetal) - Bare-metal is awesome.
 Let's share our favourite tools. .
 - [awesome-oss](https://github.com/sereneblue/awesome-oss) - A list of open source projects with links to contribute or donate.
 - [awesome-cyber-security](https://github.com/fabionoth/awesome-cyber-security) - A collection of awesome software, libraries, documents, books, resources and cools stuffs about security.